poppinace/sapa/README.md

 1) Our framework only introduces a few amount of additional parameters, which occupies $0.03\%\sim1.4\%$ of the overall number of parameters in the baseline models.
 Even if a model overfits data due to excessive number of parameters, perhaps the baseline model should be checked first.
-It is unlikely that such a few additional parameters of the upsampler are the main cause of overfitting.
+It is unlikely that such a few additional upsampling parameters would dominate overfitting.

 2) SAPA-I has no additional parameter.
-The results in Table 2 show that SAPA-I can still achieve good performance, suggesting that it is the similarity-aware kernel that works.
+The results in Table 2 show that SAPA-I still achieves good performance.

-3) Overfitting may loosely related to the number of parameters in upsampling but a specific upsampler used.
+3) Overfitting may loosely related to the number of upsampling parameters but a specific upsampler used.
-We would like to use a toy-level experiment to support this claim.
+We use a toy-level experiment to exposit this claim.
-Since overfitting happens more likely on small data sets than large-scale ones, we select a toy-level two-class semantic segmentation dataset, i.e., the Weizmann Horse, and use SegNet as the baseline model.
-We replace the default max unpooling with nearest neighbor (NN) interpolation, bilinear interpolation, and SAPA-B, respectively.
+Since overfitting happens more likely on small data sets, we select a small two-class segmentation dataset, the Weizmann Horse, and use SegNet as the baseline.
+We replace the default max unpooling with NN interpolation, bilinear interpolation, and SAPA-B, respectively.
-We train the model for 50 epochs and keep a consistent learning rate of 0.01.
+We train the model for 50 epochs and use a constant learning rate of 0.01.
-By plotting the learning curves, the results show that, the training loss of the three upsamplers all can decrease smoothly to between 0.26 and 0.36, but their validation losses vary significantly.
+By plotting the learning curves, the training losses of the three upsamplers all decrease smoothly to $0.26\sim0.36$, but their val losses vary significantly.
-At the 10-th epoch the validation loss of SegNet-NN begins to increase, from the minimum of 0.126 to 0.166 at the 50-th epoch, and that of SegNet-bilinear begins to increase at the 14-th epoch, from the minimum of 0.119 to 0.138 at the 50th epoch.
+At the 10-th epoch the val loss of SegNet-NN begins to increase, from the minimum of 0.126 to 0.166 at the 50-th epoch, and that of SegNet-bilinear increasees at the 14-th epoch, from 0.119 to 0.138 at the 50th epoch.
-On the contrary, the training loss of SegNet-SAPA decreases faster and the validation loss reaches its minimum of 0.057 within 10 epochs, and fluctuates from 0.057 to 0.060 during the rest of epochs.
+Instead, the training loss of SegNet-SAPA decreases faster and the val loss reaches the minimum of 0.057 within 10 epochs, and fluctuates from 0.057 to 0.060 during the rest of epochs.
 The mIoU metrics are 89.5 for NN, 90.1 for bilinear, and 94.9 for SAPA.
-This experiment shows that the additional learnable parameters in SAPA encouragenot only fast training but also better generalization.
+The experiment shows that the additional learnable parameters in SAPA encourage not only fast training but also better generalization.
-Considering the behaviors of SAPA on this small data set, we have reason to believe that overfitting has weak correlation with the learnable upsampling parameters.
+Hence overfitting may have weak correlation with learnable upsampling parameters.
 Perhaps as Bengio's ICLR 2017 paper says, "understanding deep learning requires rethinking generalization".

 **Normalization should be used before similarity computation due to different data distribution between encoder and decoder features.**